klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 Send a `signed transaction` to the Klaytn network.

-The signedTransaction parameter can be a `RLP-encoded signed transaction` as a parameter.
+The `signedTransaction` parameter can be a "RLP-encoded signed transaction."
 You can get the RLP-encoded transaction of a signed transaction using `transaction.getRLPEncoding`.
-For convenience, `caver.rpc.klay.sendRawTransaction` also accepts a `signed transaction instance` as parameter.
+For convenience, `caver.rpc.klay.sendRawTransaction` also accepts a "signed transaction instance" as parameter.

 **Parameters**